 Camera: Your smartphone (mine is an iPhone 16 pro)

-These are starting points, not rules.
+These are just starting points, underwater video editing on iPhone has no real rules.
 Every dive, depth, and water color is different, so feel free to nudge the sliders until it feels right.
 This is exactly how to color grade underwater footage on your phone in just a few minutes

 1) Import your shot